What are API Signature and Certificate credentials and how do I request them?

 - API Certificate: We use a username, password, and a downloadable certificate to identify your account.
 API Certificate credentials are valid for 3 years, and you’ll need to renew them before they expire.
 We recommend this method for optimal security.

 With an Application Programming Interface (API), you can integrate PayPal's payment solutions.
-You can integrate our API with your online store or shopping cart.
+You can integrate our API with your online shop or shopping cart.
 Find out from your shopping cart provider or web developer, which type of API credentials you'll need.

 To get started, confirm your account and request API credentials.